xen-42/DredgeVR/README.md

 Has built in controller bindings for Oculus and Valve Index.
 You might have to set up your own bindings for other controllers.

+## Features:
+- 6DOF tracking and full motion controller support
+- The game is playable start to finish in VR
+- The DLC is not fully supported (see roadmap) but is playable

+## Roadmap (todo list):
+- The Pale Reach DLC uses cinematic camera views for some cutscenes - need to reimplement them in VR
+- The depth buffer is broken, meaning that the ocean and ice shaders don't look as good as they should - need to fix this
+- Need to reimplement the photo camera ability in VR (it isn't essential to beat the game, but still a fun feature)
+- Need to add more options for player position on the boat and for world scale
+- Need to make the mod settings accessible in-game instead of just through a json file

 ## Thanks:
 Thank you [Raicuparta](https://github.com/Raicuparta) for the advice and resources, and to [PinkMilkProductions](https://youtu.be/qT-V59Yw6UY?si=WKBkwutwuEEbHlDN) for the tutorials.